 The twists and turns are are exceptional.

-‘Billions’ has managed to hold strong across its four seasons, never dipping in quality as audiences follow the ongoing battle between a billionaire hedge fund manager and the US Attorney’s office.
+‘Billions’ has managed to hold strong across its four and a half seasons, never dipping in quality as audiences follow the ongoing battle between a billionaire hedge fund manager and the US Attorney’s office.

 This is classic binge-worthy material: you’ll sit down for one episode and end up watching three or four in a row.